5 Proven Printer Hacks that will level up your printing

-One of the best ways to solve this is to set up a secure print release process which enables you to send documents to the printer, then only have the machine print when you’re physically at the device.
+One of the best ways to solve this is to set up a secure print release process that enables you to send documents to the printer, then only have the machine print when you’re physically at the device.
 You access the printer with a secure login (or a contactless authorisation using an access card or key fob) and the document prints.

 Consider your font

-Back in 2014, 14 year old Suvir Mirchandani from Pittsburg, Pennsylvania discovered he could save his school $21,000 a year by changing the font they used to Garamond.
+Back in 2014, 14-year-old Suvir Mirchandani from Pittsburg, Pennsylvania discovered he could save his school $21,000 a year by changing the font they used to Garamond.
 He gained media attention by claiming he could save the US government $400 million annually in printing costs.